day8/re-frame/docs/SubscriptionFlow.md

 ## Flow Mechanics

 This tutorial is advanced and can be skipped.
+It provides background.
 It explains at the underlying reactive mechanism for dominoes 4-5-6.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
-## Table Of Contents
+### Table Of Contents
 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## On Flow

 Arguments from authority ...